Spencer Howard: Philadelphia Phillies (2020–2021)

-Texas Rangers (2021–present)
+Texas Rangers (2021–2023)

 On July 30, 2021, the Phillies traded Howard, Kevin Gowdy, and Josh Gessner to the Texas Rangers in exchange for Kyle Gibson, Ian Kennedy, and Hans Crouse.
 The Rangers coaching staff hoped to transition Howard into a full-time major-league starting pitcher, in contrast to Philadelphia, where he had bounced between the major and minor leagues, as well as between the rotation and the bullpen.
 In his Texas debut, Howard lasted two no-hit innings before allowing three runs in the third inning.
 He was taken out of the game after allowing his fourth base runner, and the Rangers lost to the Los Angeles Angels 5–0.
 Howard's difficulties with consistency and pitch delivery in later innings, as well as a drop in velocity, followed him in Texas, and he finished his first full major league season with an 0–5 record and a 7.43 ERA in 19 games, striking out 52 batters in 49 2/3 innings.

 Howard beat A. J. Alexy and Glenn Otto in spring training to become the Rangers' fifth starter for the 2022 season.
 He suffered a blister and cracked fingernail shortly into the season and was placed on the injured list on April 11.
+He made 10 appearances (8 starts) for Texas in 2022, registering a 2-4 record and 7.41 ERA with 32 strikeouts in 37.2 innings pitched.